thehunmonkgroup/raspberry-paper-to-cot-pipeline/lwe/config/profiles/default/templates/raspberry-cot-quality-assessor.md

 Each criterion must be evaluated independently and supported by specific evidence from the academic paper.

 **Important Notes:**
-- At this stage, the content **may include references to the paper**, such as mentioning "the paper," "the authors," or using phrases like "according to the study."
+- At this stage, the chain of reasoning and answer **may include references to the paper**, such as mentioning "the paper," "the authors," or using phrases like "according to the study."
-- The content **may be written in either first-person or third-person narrative**.
+- The chain of reasoning and answer **may be written in either first-person or third-person narrative**.
 - These aspects will be addressed in a subsequent stage, and should be ignored for the purposes of the evaluation and suitability for training purposes.

 ### EVALUATION PROCESS